CANADA STOCKS-Futures higher as oil prices rise

 Reuters global stocks poll for Canada

-Canadian markets directory ($1= C$1.36) (Reporting by Nikhil Kumar in Bengaluru; Editing by Anil D'Silva)
+Canadian markets directory ($1= C$1.34) (Reporting by Nikhil Kumar in Bengaluru; Editing by Anil D'Silva)

+TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.

+TORONTO, Jan 18 Canada's main stock index slipped in early trade on Wednesday, weighed down by energy stocks as oil prices slid and by a slump in uranium miner Cameco Corp after it warned of a net loss and job cuts.

 * TSX closes down 37.93 points, or 0.25 percent, at 15,441.36